 Unstructured, Uncertain, Uneasy - Students During COVID-19.
 Podcast and Essay, Mind the Brain series, department of Psychiatry, University of Colorado.

-Stephanie Lehto, PsyD is a Licensed Psychologist in Colorado and currently works as a Senior Instructor at the University of Colorado Anschutz Medical Campus with the OCD program and Student/Resident Mental Health.
+Stephanie Lehto, PsyD is a Licensed Clinical Psychologist in Colorado and currently is Assistant Professor at the University of Colorado Anschutz Medical Campus.
+Dr. Lehto is Clinical Director of Student and Resident Mental Health, Clinical Director of Faculty and Staff Mental Health, and a therapist with the OCD Program.
 Dr. Lehto received her PsyD from Midwestern University, Glendale, Arizona in 2017.
-Dr. Lehto completed her Pre-Doctoral and Post-Doctoral training with the Eating Recovery Center in Texas and Illinois respectively, where she received training in evidence-based modalities including Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Emotion Focused Family Therapy (EFFT).
+Dr. Lehto completed her Pre-Doctoral and Post-Doctoral training with the Eating Recovery Center where she received training in evidence-based modalities including Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Emotion Focused Family Therapy (EFFT).